ZFard/vrun/README.md

 # VASP DOS Plotting Project

-This project demonstrates how to create Density of States (DOS) plots using VASP output files (vasprun.xml) and provides multiple plotting options.
+This project demonstrates how to create Density of States (DOS) plots using VASP output files and provides multiple plotting options.

 > 📖 **Learn More**: Check out our [About Section](ABOUT.md) to meet our mascot and learn about the project's mission! 🎨
 > 👨‍🔬 **Meet the Author**: Learn about [Zeinab H. Fard](AUTHOR.md), the Ph.D. researcher behind this project! 🧪